AvivR94/OpenNFT-Mental-Strategy-Support/README.md

 Updated files of OpenNFT application with support of using mental strategies file (in a .txt format) to show the subject options for choosing a strategy during a run.

-The subject chooses a strategy using a designated keyboard, and the choice is recorded into a file within the NF_DATA_{run_num} directory.
+The subject chooses a strategy using a designated keyboard, and the choice is recorded into a file within the NF_DATA_{run_num} directory, with the time (in seconds, baseline is the start of the run) the key was pressed.

 An example for a mental strategies file: (Insturctions: no need to number the strategies, insert up to 4 lines)